UPK

 Collaborative Efforts

-- UPK Coalition: The Coalition will discuss San Francisco's UPK vision and efforts, collaborating on implementing the plan to leverage and align resources.
+- UPK Mixed Delivery Workgroup: The Workgroup discusses San Francisco's UPK vision and efforts, collaborating on implementing the plan to leverage and align resources.

 - Regular Meetings: Regular updates and discussions happen frequently in CPAC meetings and other venues to collect community input and ensure continuous alignment.